TheCoreMan/make-git-better-2/levels/pages/merge-1.md

 ## 🧩 Hints

-Click on the hint to see it.
+Click on hints to reveal them.

 {{% expand "How do I run it?" %}}
 `./runme.py`